Shrimp Chow Mein Noodles

 - ½ cup moong bean sprouts

-Tip – Toss the vegetables only a few times.
-They should get a nice sear and should be firm and not soggy.
+Tip: Toss the vegetables only a few times.
+They should get a nice sear and be firm but not soggy.

 Check for salt and add more if needed.